 Our cacao beans have two origins: Ecuador and West Africa.
 The Ecuadorian beans are harvested from our own cacao farm and are certified by Rainforest Alliance Identity Preserved, the world's most renowned label for sustainably sourced cocoa.
 The Rainforest Alliance certification program enables farmers to use better farming methods, grow better crops, and generate more income.
 For African beans, we work with renowned suppliers who each have their own program (Cocoa Promise and Cocoa Horizons) to ensure continuous improvement in the sustainability of the cacao farms.

 We invested in a cacao farm in Ecuador

 We have invested in a cacao farm in the Guayaquil Region of Ecuador, where several hundred of acres have been dedicated to our own cacao beans.
 The environment in South America is ideal for growing cacao trees.
 The climate, the quality of the soil and the exceptional know-how of the local farmers guarantee the superior quality of our chocolate.
-Better than anyone else, cacao farmers master the fermentation process that releases the characteristic aromas of the cacao beans and gives our chocolate its unique and distinctive personality, richness and flavour.
+Better than anyone else, our cacao farmers master the fermentation process that releases the characteristic aromas of the cacao beans and gives our chocolate its unique and distinctive personality, richness and flavour.